PhilipYip1988/Fedora/readme.md

 ## GNOME Desktop Environment and Terminal Overview

 New users to Linux from Windows should take some time to get accustomed to window management using vanilla GNOME and the Linux Terminal as it is more frequently used than the Windows Terminal.
-By default binaries (applications) are run as a `user` and can only make changes to the users 'home' folder.
+By default binaries (applications) are run as a `user` and can only make changes to the users `home` folder.
 Binaries can be run as a `super user` in order to make changes elsewhere on the system:

 * [GNOME Desktop Environment and Terminal Overview](./vanilla_gnome.md)